Music Major

 See this page about Integrative Learning Component.
 Three courses:

-In addition students must choose three courses from the following list of options:
+Three courses from the following options:

 • Any course in Art History.